bongiozzo/musica_mustdie/output/band_dreamtale.md

 # Dreamtale

-Дискография
+## Дискография

-"Beyond Reality" 2002, Power Metal
+### "Beyond Reality" 2002, Power Metal

-"Ocean's Heart" 2003, Power Metal
+### "Ocean's Heart" 2003, Power Metal

-"Difference" 2005, Power Metal
+### "Difference" 2005, Power Metal

+Lost souls
+Wings of Icaros
+New life
+Lucid times
+the Mirror
+World*s child
+Sail away
+Fly
+Secret door
+We are one
+Green fields
+Powerplay (Bonus)

-"Phoenix" 2008, Power Metal
+### "Phoenix" 2008, Power Metal

+1. Yesterday's News
+2. Eyes Of The Clown
+3. Payback
+4. Failed States
+5. Take What The Heavens Create
+6. Great Shadow
+7. No Angels No More
+8. Faceless Men
+9. Firebird
+10. The Vigilante

-"Epsilon" 2011, Power Metal
+### "Epsilon" 2011, Power Metal

+1. Firestorm  04:30
+2. Angel Of Light  04:04
+3. Each Time I Die  05:13
+4. Where Eternal Jesters Reign  03:33
+5. Fly Away  05:08
+6. Reasons Revealed  04:48
+7. Strangers' Ode  05:58
+8. Mortal Games  03:45
+9. Lady Of A Thousand Lakes  05:51
+10. March To Glory  06:28

+Petteri Rosenbom  Drums
+Rami Kerдnen  Guitars
+Akseli Kaasalainen  Keyboards
+Kolehmainen  Guitars
+Erkki Seppanen  Vocals
+Heikki Ahonen  Bass

-"World Changed Forever" 2013, Power Metal
+### "World Changed Forever" 2013, Power Metal

+1. The Shore
+2. Island of My Heart
+3. Tides of War
+4. We Have No God
+5. The Signs Were True
+6. The Heart After Dark
+7. Join the Rain
+8. Back to the Stars
+9. World Changed Forever
+10. My Next Move
+11. Dreamtime
+12. Destiny's Chance
+Japanese bonus track:
+13 The End of Our Days

 ## Отношения с другими группами